wesleyhott/laravue/README.md

 # Laravue
-Code generation for MPMG projects that use Laravel and VueJs tecnologies.
+Code generation for projects that use Laravel and VueJs tecnologies.

 ## Instalation
 ```
-composer require mpmg/laravue
+composer require wesleyhott/laravue
 ```

 ```